-BCP SACRE will ensure that its membership is as inclusive as possible reflecting the priorities for RE and Collective Worship and for education more widely in the twenty-first century.
-BCP SACRE will ensure that the religions and beliefs of the local area is represented.
+Poole SACRE will ensure that its membership is as inclusive as possible reflecting the priorities for RE and Collective Worship and for education more widely in the twenty-first century.
+Poole SACRE will ensure that the religions and beliefs of the local area are represented.
 Where no firm community exists for a said religion or belief then members appointed will be expected to support the main beliefs of that religion.

-BCP SACRE may also include co-opted members who are not members of any of the four groups.
+Poole SACRE may also include co-opted members who are not members of any of the four groups.
 Members of a group may well wish to take into consideration the views of co-opted members before taking a vote.

-BCP SACRE will make sure that its membership reflects, where possible, the breadth of study of religions and beliefs referred to in the non-statutory National Framework for Religious Education (the Framework) thus embodying a commitment to RE which is inclusive, broad and balanced.
-BCP SACRE has a commitment to inter-religious dialogue and community cohesion.
+Poole SACRE will make sure that its membership reflects, where possible, the breadth of study of religions and beliefs referred to in the non-statutory National Framework for Religious Education (the Framework) thus embodying a commitment to RE which is inclusive, broad and balanced.
+Poole SACRE has a commitment to inter-religious dialogue and community cohesion.

 The meetings of SACRE shall be open to members of the public including duly accredited representatives of news media.
-In line with BCP public meetings accessibility commitment SACRE meetings where possible will be audio recorded.
-SACRE shall not be authorised or required to disclose to the public confidential information as defined by paragraph 9of the Religious Education (Meetings of Local Conferences and Councils) Regulations 1994.
+SACRE shall not be authorised or required to disclose to the public confidential information as defined by paragraph 9 of the Religious Education (Meetings of Local Conferences and Councils) Regulations 1994.

-3.1 The Role and responsibility of BCP SACRE
+3.1 The Role and responsibility of Poole SACRE

-The broad role of a SACRE is to support the effective provision of RE and Collective Worship in schools to enrich the experience of RE and Worship for all pupils.
+The broad role of a SACRE is to support the effective provision of RE and Collective Worship in schools in order to enrich the experience of RE and Worship for all pupils.

 SACRE is responsible for the provision of advice to help the LA and governance boards to ensure that:

 - all pupils in attendance at a state funded school shall receive their statutory entitlement to Religious Education - all pupils in attendance at a state funded school shall receive their statutory entitlement to Collective Worship.
-This shall be in accordance with the law and shall be wholly or mainly of a broadly Christian character - every state funded school provides a basic curriculum which includes provision for Religious Education for all registered pupils at the school alongside the National Curriculum - Religious Education is taught in accordance with the Agreed Syllabus and that the Agreed Syllabus reflects the fact that the religious traditions in Great Britain are in the main Christian, whilst taking account of the teaching and practices of the other principal religions and world views represented in Great Britain.
-VA schools follow Diocesan guidelines for Religious Education.
+This shall be in accordance with the law and shall be wholly or mainly of a broadly Christian character - every state funded school provides a basic curriculum which includes provision for Religious Education for all registered pupils at the school alongside the National Curriculum - religious Education is taught in accordance with the Agreed Syllabus and that the Agreed Syllabus reflects the fact that the religious traditions in Great Britain are in the main Christian, whilst taking account of the teaching and practices of the other - principal religions represented in Great Britain.
+VA schools follow Diocesan guidelines for Religious Education